nais/wonderwall/README.md

 access tokens have expired.
 This can be enabled by using the `session.refresh` flag.

 If enabled, tokens will be automatically renewed 5 minutes (at the earliest) before they expire.
-They will also be renewed _after_ expiry, as long as the session itself has not ended or been marked as inactive.
-Refreshing happens whenever the end-user visits any path that is proxied to the upstream application.
+They will also be renewed _after_ expiry, unless the session itself has ended or is marked as not active.

+Refreshing happens whenever the end-user visits any path that is proxied to the upstream application, unless the `sso.enabled` flag is enabled.

 The `session.refresh` flag also enables a new endpoint: